 Two of Sathish’s colleagues inspecting a cargo containing dangerous goods

 At SATS Cargo, the Dangerous Goods Operations team consists of licenced professionals who stay updated with regular refresher courses.
-“We are dealing with lives and property.
-Staying vigilant is a must,” Sathish stresses.
-Their eagle eyes even spot undeclared dangerous goods amidst routine cargo checks.

 Inside the warehouse, handling hazardous materials is a meticulous process.
-From inspection to labelling and storage, every move follows strict protocols.
-Cold rooms for dry ice and dedicated compartments for radioactive items ensure everything is in its place.
+From inspection to labelling and storage, every move follows strict protocols aligned with IATA Dangerous Goods Regulations and global aviation safety standards.

-“Safety is not just for the goods, it’s for our team, too,” Sathish notes.
-The team always suits up in their personal protective equipment, like safety vests and shoes, and stays ready for emergencies such as fire or chemical spillage.
+The team always suits up in their personal protective equipment, like safety vests and shoes, and stays ready for emergencies such as fire or chemical spillage – reinforcing that dangerous goods operations require constant vigilance and discipline.

 One of the Dangerous Goods Storage Areas at the warehouse